18 Common Septic System Problems & How to Fix Them

 Notice any rotten egg or sewage smells wafting out of your drains?
-This usually means your tank’s bacteria colony has dwindled and is no longer digesting waste effectively and consuming the noxious gasses.
+This usually means your tank’s bacteria colony has dwindled and is no longer digesting waste effectively or consuming the noxious gasses being released.

-Top up your tank health with DOWN JOHN™ and bust those foul odors!
+For the fastest, most effective odor treatment, simply top up your tank with DOWN JOHN™ and bust those foul odors!

 5. Slow Drains

-Drains that take a long time to empty in your sinks, shower or tub can point to a potential blockage in your inlet pipes that lead from your house to your septic tank.
-Oftentimes these blockages are caused by a buildup of hair, body oil and soap scum that washes down from the shower and solidifies in your plumbing. and must be dissolved to clear the lines.
+Drains that take a long time to empty in your sinks, shower or tub could point to a blockage in your inlet pipes that lead from your house to your septic tank.
+This is often caused by a buildup of hair, body oil and soap scum that washes down in the shower and solidifies in your pipes.

 4. Backed-Up Toilets & Wastewater Coming Up Into Drains